 Americans with Disabilities Act (ADA)

-The University is committed to compliance with the Americans with Disabilities Act of 1990 (ADA) and Sections 503/504 of the Rehabilitation Act of 1973.
+The University is committed to compliance with the Americans with Disabilities Act of 1990 (ADA), and Sections 503/504 of the Rehabilitation Act of 1973.

 "No Qualified individual with a disability shall, by reason of such disability, be excluded from the participation in or be denied the benefits of the services, programs or activities of any public entity, or be subject to discrimination by any such entity."

 "No otherwise qualified, handicapped individual in the United States shall solely by reason of handicap, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance."

 The ADA broadly defines a covered disability in three different ways in terms almost identical to current federal law under the Rehabilitation Act.
 Specifically, an individual has a covered disability if the individual either:

 "has a physical or mental impairment that substantially limits one or more major life activities of such individual"; or

 "has a record of such an impairment"; or

 "[is] regarded as having such an impairment."

 The University shall be responsible for ensuring the accommodation provided is an effective accommodation.
-The Compliance Office shall monitor the implementation of the accommodation for the first 30 days of its execution.
+The Compliance Office shall monitor the implementation of the accommodation for no less than the first 30 days of its execution.
 If additional modifications are not required the ADA Coordinator will close the file, retaining the records in accordance with the Texas A&M University System Records Retention Schedule.